oac-tree/oac-tree/doc/coreinstructions.rst

 Copy
 ^^^^

-Instruction that copies the value of the "input" variable to the "output" variable
+Instruction that copies the value of an input variable to an output variable

 Attributes: